h2nguyen/EDIParse/docs/architecture.md

   - **Outbound Adapters**: Implement interfaces defined by the domain to interact with external systems

 - **Library Layer**: Contains reusable libraries that can be used by other projects
-  - **EDIFACT MSCONS Parser**: Implements the parsing functionality as a reusable library
+  - **EDIFACT Parser Library**: Implements the EDIFACT parsing functionality as a reusable library (currently supports MSCONS and APERAK)

 The application uses dependency injection to ensure loose coupling between components and to facilitate testing.
 This approach allows the domain to remain isolated from external concerns, making it easier to test and maintain.

 ### 4.1 Hexagonal Architecture Diagram